Mapped to your CRA role

 Also Available: CRA Product Compliance Assessment

 Need to assess individual products against the CRA's essential requirements?
-Our companion Product Compliance Assessment evaluates each of your products with digital elements across 126 questions and 9 domains — with multi-product portfolio reporting, classification support, and evidence management.
+Our companion Product Compliance Assessment evaluates each of your products with digital elements across 136 questions and 9 domains — with binary essential-requirement scoring that flags conformity blockers, multi-product portfolio reporting, classification support, and evidence management.

 Role-Based Assessments